fclubb/fclubb.github.io/_pages/about.md

 I'm currently interested in recruiting for PhD and post-doctoral positions in fluvial geomorphology, geohazards, and topographic analysis.
 Please get in touch with ideas for potential projects and we can discuss funding opportunities.

+### Post-doctoral fellowships

+There are a number of different fellowships which are available to apply for to come and work at Durham University.
+Please note that all these schemes are competitive and require a strong CV and project idea.
+I'm happy to help support interested candidates!
+Potential schemes are:

+* Addison Wheeler Fellowships: 3 years funding for early stage researchers who have already achieved a PhD.
+Deadline is around February each year: [more information](https://www.dur.ac.uk/ias/addisonwheelerfellowships/)
+* Newton International Fellowships: 2 years for non-UK researchers who wish to work in the UK: [more information](https://royalsociety.org/grants-schemes-awards/grants/newton-international/)
+* Leverhulme Early Career Fellowships: 3 years funding for early stage researchers: [more information](https://www.leverhulme.ac.uk/early-career-fellowships)

+### PhD opportunities

 Durham University is part of the NERC-funded IAPETUS2 DTP, which has a number of PhD studentships available each year.
 See the [IAPETUS2 website](http://www.iapetus.ac.uk) for more details of available projects and deadlines.